-- Review the configuration and security configuration changes and adjust your configuration accordingly
+- Review the configuration changes and adjust your configuration accordingly

-As part of performance optimizations, a foreign key constraint was added to one table.
+As part of performance optimizations, some tables were modified.
 This requires a database schema update.
-As with all database migrations, we recommend to create a database backup before attempting the upgrade.
+Also, one table is no longer needed and can be dropped.
+As with all database migrations, we strongly recommend to create a database backup before attempting the upgrade.